 Reset Network Settings

-Resetting network settings on your iPhone erases all the Bluetooth, Wi-Fi, VPN, and Cellular settings on your iPhone and restores them to factory defaults.
-Rather than tracking down a specific Bluetooth or Wi-Fi problem on your iPhone, we’ll attempt to completely erase it.
-After performing this reset, you’ll have to reenter your Wi-Fi passwords and reconnect your Bluetooth devices.
+Resetting network settings on your iPhone erases all the Wi-Fi, VPN, APN, and Cellular settings on your iPhone and restores them to factory defaults.
+Rather than tracking down a specific Wi-Fi problem on your iPhone, we’ll attempt to completely erase it.
+After performing this reset, you’ll have to reenter your Wi-Fi passwords, so make sure to write them down!

 To reset network settings on your iPhone, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Then, tap Reset Network Settings again to confirm the reset.
 Your iPhone will turn off, reset its network settings, then turn back on.